brotherdust/Solarize-PSISE/README.md

 1. `Solarize-PSISE.ps1` which _when invoked from within PowerShell ISE_ sets the ISE colors from the Solarized palette.
 Depending on the switches passed to it this script can set colors from the dark or light palette.

-2. `Solarize-PSISE-AddOnMenu.ps1` which, in my opinion, is the script end users should concern themselves with.
-Invoking this script from within the PowerShell ISE, or adding it to the ISE `$profile`, gets you two menu options under the Add-ons menu item.
-These menu items let you apply the Solarized palette.
-If you wish to apply the palette along with creating the menu items it is possible via a switch.

 Typing `help` (or `get-help`) followed by the script name will give you more details.
 In a nutshell `Solarize-PSISE.ps1` has just one switch `-Dark` that determines whether the dark or light palette is used.
 And `Solarize-PSISE-AddOnMenu.ps1` has two switches: `-Apply` tells it to also apply the palette (light by default), and `-Dark` specifies that the dark palette is to be applied.

 ## Installation